navigating-the-darkweb/navigating-the-darkweb/docs/chapter4_hyphanet.rst

    Import your WoT identity in FMS (2/2).

-After you click the “Update” button, click the “Insert” link to confirm that you want to publish your identity.
+After you click the **Update** button, click the **Insert** link to confirm that you want to publish your identity.

-Now, click “Announce Identity” from the menu, fill in the captcha puzzles, and click the “Announce” button.
+Now, click **Announce Identity** from the menu, fill in the captcha puzzles, and click the **Announce** button.
 Notice that you will need to do it several times, as new captchas will be presented until you complete all captchas.
 Beware that they are case-sensitive.
 Getting announced will take some time, and you must assign trust to other identities to see yourself announced.
 Do not continuously solve captchas.
 Solve 30 at most, wait a day, and if your identity has not been announced, repeat until it is.

 .. figure:: images/image119.png
    :width: 800